 Deficits in reimbursement are partially compensated by patient out-of-pocket payments, grants and donations.
 Of the 27 comprehensive cancer care services, for 8 of the services over 20% cancer programs reported no billing code, and for 10 additional services over 50% of cancer programs report no code.

-Staffing: Most centers report needing more staff in psychology (61%), social work (60%), navigation (59%), nutrition (57%), palliative care (56%), financial counseling (53%), and genetic counseling (52%).
+Most centers report needing more staffing in psychology (61%), social work (60%), navigation (59%), nutrition (57%), palliative care (56%), genetic counseling (52%), and financial counseling (53%).
 Gaps were observed regardless of region or practice type.